Min

 4. Remote Control and User-Friendly Operation

-The QuakeLogic/TDG system is IP-based, allowing for remote control and monitoring—an essential feature for modern testing environments.
+The QuakeLogic system is IP-based, allowing for remote control and monitoring—an essential feature for modern testing environments.
 This flexibility enables users to operate the system remotely, improving the efficiency and convenience of testing workflows.

 Furthermore, QuakeLogic’s EasyTest Software ensures that users can quickly set up and conduct tests without needing specialized programming skills or additional training.
 Quanser’s reliance on MATLAB/Simulink, however, adds an extra layer of complexity and operational difficulty.